liemphan/DailyRecipe/dev/docs/components.md

 # JavaScript Components

-This document details the format for JavaScript components in BookStack.
+This document details the format for JavaScript components in DailyRecipe.
 This is a really simple class-based setup with a few helpers provided.

 #### Defining a Component in JS